docling-project/docling-graph/README.md

 This transformation of unstructured documents into validated knowledge graphs with precise semantic relationships—essential for complex domains like **chemistry, finance, and physics** where AI systems must understand exact entity connections (e.g., chemical compounds and their reactions, financial instruments and their dependencies, physical properties and their measurements) rather than approximate text vectors, **enabling explainable reasoning over technical document collections**.

-The toolkit supports two extraction families: **local VLM** via Docling and **LLM-based extraction** via local (vLLM, Ollama) or API providers (Mistral, OpenAI, Gemini), all orchestrated by a flexible, config-driven pipeline.
+The toolkit supports two extraction families: **local VLM** via Docling and **LLM-based extraction** via local (vLLM, Ollama) or API providers (Mistral, OpenAI, Gemini, IBM WatsonX), all orchestrated by a flexible, config-driven pipeline.